IvanSanchez/Leaflet.gl/README.md

 Leaflet.gl provides a WebGL canvas, context and utilities for leaflet layers to render themselves to, plus WebGL-enabled `L.TileLayer`s.

 There are no huge performance improvements as of now.
-The only real benefit of Leaflet.gl is getting rid of the Leaflet/Leaflet#3575 bug.
+The only real benefit of Leaflet.gl is getting rid of the [Leaflet#3575](https://github.com/Leaflet/Leaflet/issues/3575) and [Leaflet#2282](https://github.com/Leaflet/Leaflet/issues/2282) bugs.

 Basic functionality works.
 Leaflet.gl hasn't been tested with other plugins, CRS definitions, non-square tiles, and other non-trivial stuff.
 Things should work without any hitches, but might not.